On the canonical bundle formula in positive characteristic: Property in positive characteristic

-where $\mu$ is a birational map.
-Moreover, there exist a vertical effective exceptional $\Q$-divisor $R$, whose image in $X$ is supported in the non-log canonical locus of $(X,B)$, and a vertical effective $\Q$-divisor $G$, such that
+where $\mu$ is a proper birational map which extracts $\tilde{E}$ over $W^{(e)}$ and $g$ is a fibration.
+Moreover, there exist an effective exceptional $\Q$-divisor $R$ on $Y$ supported on non-log canonical places of $(X^{(e)},B_e)$, and a vertical effective $\Q$-divisor $G$ on $Y$, such that